faygus/azog/Readme.md

-Le but de ce projet est de créer un mockup du design https://dribbble.com/shots/2493464-Chat-Inbox-Page/attachments/489499 sans utiliser une techno particulière
-- découpage en composants sans gestion du style
-- organisation des composants dans des containers
+This project has the goal to generate a source code for any dynamic user interface, independently of the technology.
+There are several steps :
+- defining components as separate unit view
+- disposing components relative to them using containers
-- définition des bindings avec les view models
+- defining bindings with view models